 It was freedom.

-It was responsible.
+It was responsive.

-It was the greatest thing in the world getting old enough to be on my own.
+It was the greatest thing in the world, getting old enough to be on my own.

 And today, we have to deal with the fact that being on your own is so frightening and so scary and makes you feel so vulnerable.